solarmonitor/solarmonitor2/.github/ISSUE_TEMPLATE/data-problem.md

 ---

 ** Describe the issue with the data **
+What did you expect to see?
+What did you actually see?
-Is the missing data, bad or corrupted for something else?
+Is the missing data, bad, corrupted or something else?

 **Additional context**
 Add any other context or screenshots about the missing data here.